The Monster Club: Behind the scenes

 Christopher Lee was originally sought for the role of Chetwynd-Hayes, but flatly turned the offer down simply upon hearing the film's title from his agent.
-Peter Cushing also turned down a role.
+Peter Cushing also turned down a role, though he would soon work with director Baker on the TV film The Masks of Death.
 It was one of the last feature films for Anthony Steel.

 In-jokes

 There are a number of in-jokes in the movie relating to Amicus Films: